fixie/fixie/src/Fixie.VisualStudio.TestAdapter/README.md

 your packages folder.
 As a consequence, the VS runner doesn't run on the Fixie solution itself.
 See https://github.com/fixie/fixie.runners.sandbox for a sample project which can be used to test the Visual Studio Test Adapter.
-5. When upgrading to a new version Fixie, it is recommended that you remove close and reopen Visual Studio.
-It is highly likely that misleading errors will be reported in the Tests Output window upon upgrading.
+5. It is highly likely that misleading errors will be reported in the Tests Output window upon upgrading.
+When users of the Test Adapter upgrade to a new version Fixie, it is recommended that they remove the old version, close Visual Studio, reopen Visual Studio, and install the new version of Fixie.
 6. If you're having problems discovering or running tests, you may need to reset Visual Studio's cache of runner assemblies.
 Shut down all instances of Visual Studio, delete the folder `%TEMP%\VisualStudioTestExplorerExtensions`, and be sure that